-You can’t have a list of the best PCs for 4K video editing without mentioning Apple’s all-in-one monster, the iMac Pro.
+You can’t have a list of the top PCs for video editing without mentioning Apple’s all-in-one monster, the iMac Pro.
 Ever since it was introduced, it’s been the staple of editing studios all around the world.
-It makes an excellent combination of hardware and software and is very likely the best option for someone who relies on macOS.
+It makes an excellent combination of hardware and software and is a great option for someone who relies on macOS.

 Inside, you have a 3.2GHz 8-core Intel Xeon W processor.
 The Xeon is a server processor, meant to be used for very intense workloads, making it perfect for editing, and especially rendering.
 The CPU can turbo boost up to 4.2GHz, which is also impressive.
 In terms of graphics, you have an 8GB Radeon Pro Vega, which is also excellent.

 Memory options begin at 32GB, but since this is a configurable model, you can get up to 256GB of ECC memory.
 You’re going to pay a pretty penny for it, though.
 It’s more or less the same thing with storage – you’ve got a 1TB SSD, which is blazing fast, but upgrading is very expensive.
 You do have four Thunderbolt 3 ports, though, so external storage is certainly an option.

 There’s also the icing on the cake – the amazing 27” Retina 5K display.
 It’s a large, very sharp and very accurate display with better color reproduction than many standalone monitors.
 For creative work, it’s great.
 You’ll also get Apple’s keyboard and mouse, which round out the computer.
 For people who need an all-in-one, this is a great choice.